 How to Seek Professional Support

-An online therapist directory or online therapy platform is a good choice for finding a therapist who specializes in depression.
+An online therapist directory or online therapy for depression platform is a good choice for finding a therapist who specializes in depression.
 If you are in an emergency or urgent situation, though, The National Suicide & Crisis Lifeline at 9-8-8 can be a good resource to call.
 Alternatively, you may be able to find an in-network provider by calling your insurance company to ask for a list of providers for psychotherapy.

 In My Experience